The Good

 Despite my alarming regression into teenage angst, I was glad I'd attended my 20th.
 I had genuinely wanted to see Ronnie, Ellie, and Andi again.
 I'd been curious how they'd turned out.
 And I had enjoyed introducing E. to them and to many other classmates he'd heard about.

-at the South Side 50th.
+Vintage jacket at sported at the South Side 50th. |

 It had been thirty years since I'd seen most of my classmates.
 It seemed like another life.
 Yet, I found myself wondering about them, just a little.
 How had they aged?
 What were they up to?
 Would they still seem like the people I once knew?
 I wasn't sure I wanted to find out.